x89/Shreddit/README.rst

 Usage
 -----------
-- Add your Reddit details to user.json, should be self explanitory
+- Add your Reddit details to user.json, should be self explanatory
 - run `./schreddit`

 Caveats